 They started to see a celebration of the human body as seen in the original statue of David at the Galleria dell’ Accademia by Michelangelo.
 Art and science were now combined.
 A change in architecture occurred and now architecture was meant to be viewed from all around and not attached (flat) to a building.
 This was a major departure from the past.
 We see the rise of Raphael, Leonardo, Michelangelo, and Botticelli.
 They moved from the Gothic (pre-Renaissance) to Renaissance.
 Major events shaped the Florence we know today including the Black Death in 1348 and while Florence survived other areas like Siena and San Gimignano were devastated.

-The Palazzo Vecchio (originally Palazzo della Signoria) was originally a seat of government and the temporary residence of the Duke Cosimo Medici till he moved to Palazzo Pitti across the Arno River.
-There are wonderful bronze statues in the Piazza of Hercules, Neptune, Perseus and Medusa in the Loggia dei Lanzi on the south side of the Piazza and then there is Cosimo Medici on his horse.
+The Palazzo Vecchio (originally Palazzo della Signoria) was originally a seat of government and the temporary residence of the Duke Cosimo Medici until he moved to Palazzo Pitti across the Arno River.
+There are wonderful bronze statues in the Piazza of Hercules, Neptune, Perseus and Medusa in the Loggia dei Lanzi on the south side of the Piazza and then there is Cosimo de Medici on his horse.
 This square has been the site of great public events throughout the history of Florence.

 The Uffizi Gallery formerly the administrative offices of the Medici was commissioned by Grand Duke Cosimo I Medici in 1560 and now holds Italian paintings and it is the supreme museum for art history buffs.
 When the Medici moved their art collection here it became Europe’s first modern museum to to the public.